 There are several kinds of antidepressants, but the ones most commonly used to treat anxiety are selective serotonin reuptake inhibitors (SSRIs) and serotonin noradrenaline reuptake inhibitors (SNRIs).
 These medicines increase the level of certain chemicals in your brain that can affect your mood.

-Benzodiazepines, also known as sedatives, are usually only used to reduce anxiety for a short term (less than a month, and the shorter the safer) as they can be addictive.
+Benzodiazepines, also known as sedatives, are usually only used to reduce anxiety for a short term (less than a month, and the shorter the safer) as they are addictive.
 Benzodiazepines are sometimes prescribed to assist sleep.

 Important information about anxiety medication